Inventions deserve the best protection.

 Patenthuis handles the entire grant procedure for you.
 We keep you informed of any progress and will always consult you when decisions need to be made.
 The substantive part of the procedure typically involves one to three replies to objections from the examiner.
-These are usually spread over a period of several years.
-The various additional procedural requirements are closely monitored by Patenthuis as well.
+Usually this takes between one and three years.
+Of course we monitor the various additional procedural requirements closely as well.
 This concerns deadlines, renewal fees, etc.

 Our services include: